cauemd/cauemd/README.md

 * I’m currently finishing my Bsc (Honours) in Information Technology.
 * I created a portfolio using React!
 It is still a work in progress, but check it out! https://cauemd.github.io/portfolio/
+* Current project: Learning more about Terraform to automate deployments using IaC

 ## Languages and Skills
 <code><img height="25" src="https://www.oracle.com/a/ocom/img/obic-java-cup.svg"></code>